[Holodeck –

 TUVOK: Indeed.
 This is not the first incident involving Mister Dalby.

-man’s frustrated.
-He’s not used to dealing with Starfleet protocols
+frustrated.
+He's not used to dealing with Starfleet protocol and

 TUVOK: A starship cannot run without protocols.
 Mister Dalby’s attitude